sensay/docs_make_sense/access/README.md

   })
 }
 ```

+Calling the `search` method will tregger Metamask to prompt the user for approval of transaction.
+If approved, the transaction will be submitted at which point the Sense Network search server will process the request.

 The callback argument serves as a delivery mechanism.
 There are different posibilities for delivering search results once request is registered in the blockchain.